ComputingTeachers/subjectKnowledge/data-collection/_comments.md

 > My confidence has increased as a result of teaching in a secondary school for three months.
 I am now aware that my subject knowledge is good enough to deliver classes, as opposed to pre-teaching, when I assumed that some particularly high-level students might have subject knowledge better than mine, which is far from the case in the secondary school I am currently working in

-> The department management outright refused to allow me to teach according to this audit

-> I haven't had time for significant work on my subject knowledge which is outside areas of the curriculum

 > The school is teaching a number of things that are not in the audit.
 Such as basic Word skills and other more ICT focused topics (iMedia)